See Portugal’s beautiful towns; travel to the edge of ancient Europe; and explore Salamanca, Galicia, El Escorial and the treasures of Spain.

 So we’ve hand-picked three-star to four-star hotels in remote coastal villages, bustling towns, and mountain valleys.

-Your accommodation is included in the tour price; and when you book your trip, you can choose whether you want double rooms, twin rooms, or single rooms.
+Your accommodation is included in the tour price; and when you book your trip, you can choose whether you want a double room, a twin room, or a single room.

-The price you see is for all your tour's accommodation and for the tour itself.
+The price you see is for all your tour accommodation and for the tour itself.
+It also includes a tourist tax.
 This figure is based on shared accommodation.
 When you're booking your tour and select a single room, an additional single room supplement will be added to the price.

 You may need a Schengen Visa to travel throughout Europe.
 Check the official tourism website of the country you’re visiting for up-to-date and reliable information.
 Travel between countries is easy because there are no passport checks at the borders.